opencloud-eu/opencloud-compose/README.md

 - Full text search functionality in the OpenCloud interface
 - Support for documents, PDFs, images, and other file types

+**Tika Image Variant:**
+By default, OpenCloud Compose uses `apache/tika:slim` which provides:
+- Smaller image size (~300MB vs ~1.2GB for the full variant)
+- Faster container startup and deployment
+- Core text extraction functionality for common document formats (PDF, Office docs, text files, etc.)

+The slim variant is recommended for most use cases.
+If you need advanced features like specialized OCR processing or specific image format support, you can override the image by setting `TIKA_IMAGE=apache/tika:latest-full` in your `.env` file.

 ### With Radicale

 Enable CalDAV (calendars, to-do lists) and CardDAV (contacts) server.